KatanaFrida/FUTURE_DS_01/README.md

-# Social Media Trend Analysis

-## Project Overview
-This project focuses on analyzing trending topics from social media platforms such as Twitter, Instagram, and LinkedIn.
-The aim is to understand user interests, emerging topics, and market shifts based on social media data.

-## Tools & Technologies Used
-- Microsoft Excel
-- Pivot Tables & Pivot Charts
-- Excel Functions
-- VBA (Visual Basic for Applications) for automation

-## Key Features
-- Data cleaning and preparation in Excel
-- Analysis of trending topics across Twitter, Instagram, and LinkedIn
-- Visualization of insights using Pivot Charts
-- Automated reporting using VBA
-- Interpretation of user interest patterns and market behavior

-## Objective
-To provide actionable insights by analyzing social media trends and helping businesses or marketers understand the changing interests of their target audience.
-## Output
-- Interactive Pivot Charts showing trend patterns
-- Automated reports summarizing key insights
-- Data-driven recommendations based on social media analysis
 # README — Social Media Trend Analysis Report

+## Overview
+This project analyzes social media trends using pivot tables to uncover user interests, platform engagement, and market shifts across Twitter, Instagram, and Facebook.
+The analysis was done using historical data from 2010 to 2023.

+---

 ## Key Analysis & Findings